mpbacklund/URL-Shortener/README.md

 ## Starting the server

 To run this program, open your terminal and navigate to the file location.
-Then, type "python manage.py runserver".
+Then type `python manage.py runserver`.
 This will start the server.
 You can then navigate to "localhost:8000" in your browser to view the website.
-To close the server, return to your terminal and type ctrl+c.

 ## Using the program